Lexivon V9 Hatchet Review: A Budget Fiskars X5

 The blade comes roughly sharpened, which is fine for emergency chopping or campsite splitting.
 The texture on the head is rough, and the metal is painted black.
 The black paint is purely cosmetic and will not prevent rust (as you can see on mine).

 The rough texture also seems to get more material stuck to it, which can be a pain to clean or lead to more rust.
-On the Fiskars X5, the blade comes uniformly sharp, smooth, and completely coated in a Teflon-like coating that does protect against the elements.
+On the Fiskars X5, the blade comes uniformly sharp, smooth, and completely coated in a Teflon-like coating that protects against the elements.

 The short handle is hollow, very light, and made of a polymer material.